ENCCS/julia-for-hpda/content/regression.rst

       plt = plot(df.Carb, df.OptDen, seriestype=:scatter, label="formaldehyde data")
       display(plt)

-   To model Density as a linear function of Carbohydrate you can do:
+   To model Density as a linear function of Carbohydrate you can do as follows.
+   The `predict` method is used to make model predictions.

    .. code-block:: julia

       model = fit(LinearModel, @formula(OptDen ~ Carb), df)
       y_pred = predict(model)

-   The `predict` method is used to make model predictions.
-To add the prediction to the plot you can do:
+   To add the prediction to the plot and print the model results you can do:

    .. code-block:: julia

       plot!(df.Carb, y_pred, label="model")
       display(plt)
+      model

    .. solution:: A suggestion